 Healthcare pharmacists must ensure that they are fully prepared to properly store and administer large volumes of these critical vaccines as soon as they arrive.
 An integral part of this preparation process is having systems in place to maintain vaccines at their required temperatures.

 With trends and information changing daily, keeping a pulse on the latest guidance for vaccine preparation can be a time-intensive task.
-In October 2020, the CDC released their new COVID-19 Vaccination Program Playbook, designed to advise healthcare professionals and their partners on how to best plan and operationalize a vaccination response to COVID-19.
+The CDC's COVID-19 Vaccination Program Playbook, designed to advise healthcare professionals and their partners on how to best plan and operationalize a vaccination response to COVID-19.

 We’ve extracted some key insights from the comprehensive playbook, and here’s what you need to know:

 For authorization to receive/administer the COVID-19 vaccine, facilities must first enroll in the federal COVID-19 Vaccination Program facilitated through their jurisdiction's immunization program.
 To enroll successfully, providers must sign and adhere to various essential conditions.
 These terms include strict requirements for vaccine storage/management and necessitate active temperature monitoring of medical refrigerators/freezers at all times.
 As part of the agreement, providers must also keep all records related to COVID-19 vaccine management for a minimum of 3 years, or longer as required by law.

 Because they are highly temperature-sensitive, COVID-19 vaccine products must be stored and handled correctly to ensure efficacy and patient safety, while mitigating vaccine loss and risk of reduced effectiveness.
 The expected temperature range for different vaccines will vary, ranging from refrigerated (2°C to 8°C) to frozen (- 15°C to -25°C) to ultra-cold (-60°C to -80°C).
 (Check the official CDC website for the latest information on storage ranges.)